Matt Duffy Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.30 team ERA ranks 17th across all league pitching staffs.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.

-- Garrett (1-2) gets the starting nod for the Marlins in his 11th start of the season.
-He has a 4.22 ERA in 53 1/3 innings pitched, with 54 strikeouts.
+- The Marlins' 4.33 team ERA ranks 17th among all league pitching staffs.

-- His most recent time out came on Wednesday against the San Diego Padres, when the left-hander threw 5 1/3 innings, surrendering one earned run while giving up two hits.
+- Luzardo gets the start for the Marlins, his 13th of the season.
+He is 4-4 with a 4.05 ERA and 78 strikeouts in 66 2/3 innings pitched.

-- In 11 games this season, the 25-year-old has a 4.22 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .274 to opposing batters.
+- His last time out was on Thursday against the San Diego Padres, when the left-hander tossed 5 1/3 innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.